python/devguide/pullrequest.rst

 .. note::
-   `How to Write a Git Commit Message <https://chris.beams.io/posts/git-commit/>`_ is a nice article describing how to write a good commit message.
+   `How to Write a Git Commit Message <https://chris.beams.io/posts/git-commit/>`_ is a nice article that describes how to write a good commit message.

 .. _cla: